OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 - Screenshot or log DM conversations that confirm content was received and enjoyed

-The truth is, not all chargebacks are surprises — many have warning signs that experienced creators recognize in advance:
+Not all chargebacks are surprises — many have recognizable warning signs:

 - Large immediate purchases: A new subscriber who immediately buys hundreds of dollars in PPV with no prior engagement may be planning a chargeback

-- Zero engagement after purchase: Subscribers who purchase content but never open messages or respond
+- Zero engagement after purchase: Subscribers who buy content but never open messages or respond afterward

-- Explicit demands for refunds after consuming content: This is the clearest signal of chargeback intent
+- Explicit refund demands after consuming content: This is the clearest signal of deliberate chargeback intent

-As you track your subscriber behavior patterns, you’ll begin to notice these signals more reliably and can adjust your approach with high-risk profiles before a chargeback occurs.
+As you track subscriber behavior over time, you’ll recognize these signals more reliably and can adjust your approach with high-risk profiles before a chargeback occurs.

 4. Build Genuine Relationships

-Most creators never discover the simplest chargeback prevention strategy: genuine connection.
-Subscribers who feel personally connected to you are dramatically less likely to file chargebacks — because people don’t scam people they genuinely care about, personal connection creates social accountability, and engaged subscribers value the relationship and don’t want to destroy it.
+The simplest chargeback prevention strategy is also the most underrated: real connection.
+Subscribers who feel genuinely connected to you are dramatically less likely to file chargebacks — because people don’t steal from people they genuinely care about.

 Read our fan engagement guide for strategies that reduce chargebacks as a side effect of genuine relationship building.

-The truth is, subscribers who feel pressured into buying content are more likely to regret the purchase — and regret is the fuel for chargebacks.
+Subscribers who feel pressured into buying content are more likely to regret the purchase — and regret fuels chargebacks.
 Never:

 - Pressure subscribers to buy content they’re hesitating on

-- Use manipulative urgency tactics to drive impulse purchases
+- Use manipulative urgency tactics to drive impulsive purchases

 - Misrepresent what’s behind a PPV paywall — if the preview misleads, the chargeback is almost deserved

-- Create artificial pressure that leads to regretted purchases within minutes
+- Create artificial pressure that leads to buyer’s remorse within minutes

 For ethical PPV approaches that sell without pressure, see our PPV strategy guide.